 state in detail the basis of the complaint, the names of the persons involved and the dates of the specific

-The Title IX Compliance officer for the Southwest Licking Local School District and his address are as follows.
+The Title IX Compliance officer for the Southwest Licking Local School District and her address are as follows.

 Southwest Licking Local School District